Skip to Main Content

 What is Invertebrate Insights?

-Invertebrate Insights is a series of projects and events centered around the development of the University of Wisconsin-Parkside Natural History Collection and designed to engage community members in science.
+Invertebrate Insights is a grant funded series of projects and events centered around the development of the University of Wisconsin-Parkside Natural History Collection and designed to engage community members in science.
 The collection is comprised primarily of local Wisconsin taxa, with an emphasis on insects (including aquatics) and spiders with smaller numbers of several other non-insect invertebrate groups.
 All events and resources are open to the campus community and the public.

 Now you can check out digital microscopes from the UW Parkside library!
 The library now has four digital microscopes available for students, staff, and community members to borrow for two weeks at a time.
 Simply visit the front desk and ask to check out a microscope.
 Community borrowers will need to sign up for a community borrowing card, if they don’t already have one.
 Community borrowing cards are free for local middle school and high school students.